Sixth Interdisciplinary Symposium on the Heritage of Western Greece

 ἀρετή aretē: virtue, excellence, goodness

-plus a post-conference tour of Greek cities in Calabria
+plus a post-conference tour of Greek sites in Calabria

 Exedra Mediterranean Center

 Post-conference Tour of Greek Sites in Calabria

 Call for Papers

 The cultural and intellectual legacy of Western Greece—the coastal areas of Southern Italy and Sicily settled by Hellenes in the 8th and 7th centuries BCE—is sometimes overlooked in academia.
 Yet evidence suggests that poets, playwrights, philosophers, and other maverick intellectuals found fertile ground here for the growth of their ideas and the harvesting of their work.
 The goal of the Fonte Aretusa organization is to revive the distinctive spirit of Western Greece by exploring it from a variety of disciplinary perspectives including art history, archaeology, classics, drama, epigraphy, history, literature, mythology, philosophy and religion.

 Our conference takes place at the Exedra Center in Syracuse, Sicily—the cultural center of Western Greece known by Epicharmus, Empedocles, Plato, Aeschylus, Sappho, Theocritus, Archimedes, Cicero and many others.
 It includes guided tours of local archaeological and cultural sites, communal meals, and the possibility to witness live performances in the ancient Greek theater by the National Institute for Ancient Drama.
 An optional post-conference tour to important sites is also offered.